scala/scala-lang/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.md

 ---
-title: Getting Started with Scala and sbt in the Command Line
+title: Getting Started with Scala and sbt on the Command Line
 layout: inner-page-no-masthead
 disqus: true
+redirect_from:
+  - documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html
-next-page: testing-scala-with-sbt-in-the-command-line
+next-page: testing-scala-with-sbt-on-the-command-line
 ---

 In this tutorial, you'll see how to create a Scala project from